When it comes time to start setting up your home gym, an essential piece of equipment is going to be the curl bar, also known as barbell.

-A curl bar is a long bar that allows for weights to be placed on either end and secured.
-There are a plethora of exercises that can be completed with a curl bar and they are used in bodybuilding, weightlifting, weight training, and powerlifting.
+A curl bar is a long bar that allows for weights to be placed and secured on either end.
+There is a plethora of exercises that can be completed with a curl bar and they are common fixtures in bodybuilding, weightlifting, weight training, and powerlifting.

 Table of Contents

 - Comparing Curl Bar Models

 - How To Buy The Right Curl Bar

 A curl bar can only hold so much weight, so one of the first things you should consider before buying is the bar's weight capacity.
 It's best to go above and beyond and try to find one with a weight capacity that is a good 50% above your current level of strength.
 This gives you room to grow and improve.